'Genshin Impact' revenues soar as China gaming goes global

 The game, available for mobile devices, PlayStation 4 and PC, has generated sales of US$140 million on mobile alone since its launch at the end of September, data from analytics firm Sensor Tower shows, with Japan its biggest market after China.

-The game has found a foothold by adopting the tropes of Japanese games, bearing a resemblance to Nintendo Co Ltd's "The Legend of Zelda: Breath of the Wild" and featuring stock anime characters and dialogue.
+The game has found a foothold by adopting the tropes of Japanese games, bearing a resemblance to Nintendo's "The Legend of Zelda: Breath of the Wild" and featuring stock anime characters and dialogue.

 "Genshin Impact" sales are driven by its "gacha" system, where real-world currency is used to obtain randomised rewards that can help players advance faster.